entur/gradle-orb/README.md

 ```

 where `x` is the latest version from [the orb registry](https://circleci.com/orbs/registry/orb/entur/gradle-orb).
+NB!
+Add $DOCKERHUB_LOGIN and $DOCKERHUB_PASSWORD credentials in your context to log in to Docker hub

 ## Compatibility
 This orb uses a few internal Gradle classes to delete unused dependencies from the cache, thus keeping it from growing too big and consequently consuming additional time for cache persist / restore.